nzaillian/evergreen-app/README.md

 Evergreen App is an open source question and answer platform that lets you better engage with and support your users and your team.

+You can view our site in action here: [http://www.evergreenapp.org](http://www.evergreenapp.org)

 ### Setup
 Evergreen depends on certain features of PostgreSQL for core functionality so you will need a Postgres install to run the app.
 You'll also